svg-net/SVG/README.md

 PM> Install-Package Svg
 ```

+Release notes for the latest versions can be found in the [Wiki](https://github.com/vvvv/SVG/wiki/Release-Notes).

 ## Projects using the library

 * [vvvv](http://vvvv.org) a hybrid visual/textual live-programming environment for easy prototyping and development.